fdiebel/lomo-35opf18-1-ff/README.md

 Follow Focus Gear for LOMO 35OPF18-1 20-120 zoom lens
 =============

-A simple friction mount follow focus gear for the LOMO 35OPF18-1 20-120 zoom lens.
+A follow focus gear designed to fit the barrel of the LOMO 20-120 Zoom.
+Gear pitch is the standard 0.8mm.

-This is an ridiculously large lens, so your printer will need a print area bed of greater than 160mm.
+Depending on your lens and the wear on its barrel, the fit may be tight enough to require a bit of sanding before installation.

 ![Image](https://github.com/fdiebel/lomo-35opf18-1-ff/blob/master/img/01.jpg)